Reviews Archive

 Gameplay

-Amiga, Mega Drive - Robocod is basically a platform game which plays like an amalgamation of Mario style hop n' bop game play, with The Newzealand Story's exploration based game play and huge labyrinthine levels (The Newzealand Story was a Japanese arcade game made by Taito which inexplicably became extremely popular and influential in the UK whilst fading into relative obscurity in most other places).
-Added to the aforementioned qualitites is James Pond's unique ability to stretch an unlimited amount vertically and cling to the ceiling, allowing the player to search for secrets and items.
-Overall its the sort of game designed for those who like to take their time and fully look around.
-Game Play wise the Mega Drive version is pretty much a very accurate recreation.
+Amiga,- Robocod is basically a platform game which plays like an amalgamation of Mario style hop n' bop gameplay, with The Newzealand Story's exploration based gameplay and huge labyrinthine levels (The Newzealand Story was a Japanese arcade game made by Taito which inexplicably became extremely popular and influential in the UK whilst fading into relative obscurity in most other places).

-SNES - Still plays pretty well but much more slowdown is noticeable, in fact some levels (such as those under water and those with a big emphasis on flying) are constantly plagued with fairly serious slowdown issues.
-Some other points include the strange fact that all the upside down stages have now been flipped to the right way up (which makes those stages appear noticibly basic, empty, and short now) and the massive score board which unfortunately obscures the screen and can lead to taking cheap hits.
+SNES - Still plays well, but there's much more slowdown noticeable here, in fact some levels (such as those under water and those with a big emphasis on flying) are pretty much constantly plagued with fairly serious slowdown issues.

 Winner is: Amiga 1200